If you are a consumer of caffeine, and a panic attack or anxiety sufferer, then you might consider this article an important one.

 You might be asking the question: is there really such a thing as caffeine panic attacks?

-Four caffeine-related syndromes are recognised in DSM–IV (American Psychiatric Association, 1994): caffeine intoxication; caffeine-induced anxiety disorder; caffeine-induced sleep disorder; and caffeine-related disorder not otherwise specified.
+Yes.
+In fact, four caffeine-related syndromes are recognized in DSM–IV (American Psychiatric Association, 1994): caffeine intoxication; caffeine-induced anxiety disorder; caffeine-induced sleep disorder; and caffeine-related disorder not otherwise specified.

 brewed cup 8 oz of coffee: 95-200 mg